Distributing closed-source frameworks with SPM

 Project setup

-- KeyboardKit - a public open-source repository
+- KeyboardKit - a public repository for the open source code

-- KeyboardKitPro - a public distribution repository
+- KeyboardKitPro - a public repository for the binary pro release

-- KeyboardKitProSource - a private closed-source repository
+- KeyboardKitProSource - a private repository for the closed source code

-Private closed-source repository
+Creating a private closed-source repository

 , which contains all compiled frameworks.

-- Create a new Xcode Framework project, e.g. an iOS Framework
+- Create a new Xcode Framework project.

-- Add some code to the framework target
+- Add some code to the framework target.

 xcodebuild archive \

--scheme SCHEME_NAME \
+-scheme <SCHEME_NAME> \

--destination "generic/platform=PLATFORM" \
+-destination "generic/platform=<PLATFORM>" \

--archivePath build/LIBRARY_NAME-PLATFORM_SUFFIX \
+-archivePath build/<LIBRARY_NAME>-<PLATFORM_SUFFIX> \

 SKIP_INSTALL=NO \